nhsuk/betahealth/content/conditions/indigestion/main-content-3.md

-These symptoms can be a sign of something more serious.

 ## Indigestion, heartburn and acid reflux - what’s the difference?

 Heartburn and acid reflux are the same thing.
 It’s when acid from your stomach comes up your throat.